hankertrix/Dotfiles/README.md

 The .xinitrc file is just so merge the configuration inside .Xresources into xrdb so that the changes will apply.

 ## .profile
 The default terminal is set to kitty and the default editor is set to Neovim.
-I am using kitty as wezterm is just way too slow to start and it's also a little bit buggy.
-I'm keeping wezterm around though, since it's cross-platform and has a ton of features that kitty doesn't provide.

 ## .bashrc
 The `.bashrc` file is mostly just the default EndeavourOS configuration, with an if statement added in so that I can change the shell's directory when using `lf`.